Lewes Speakers Festival

 Sunday 10th May 13.30 - 14.30

-With her trademark warmth and humour, Holly opens up about the inspiration behind the story, how she creates such authentic teenage voices, and why stories about difficult journeys matter.
-Expect moving moments, lively audience participation and the chance for young people to ask bold questions about writing, activism and growing up in today’s world.
+Expect moving moments, lively audience participation and the chance to ask bold questions about writing, activism and growing up in today’s world.

-Before becoming a full-time writer, Holly worked as a journalist and in youth campaigning, experiences that continue to inform her fiction.
-She is passionate about giving teenagers stories that reflect their realities while offering hope and empowerment.
+Before becoming a full-time writer, Holly worked at a youth charity as an editor and relationship experts, and her experiences there continue to shape her writing.
+She truly believes reading and writing are the most powerful tools of activism, and is passionate about giving teenagers stories that reflect their realities while offering hope and empowerment.
+She is now an ambassador for Women’s Aid.

 Recommended age: 13+ (particularly suited to 14–18) Also suitable for adults

-The session includes a book signing and extended Q&A
+The session includes a book signing and Q&A

 Click Here to purchase tickets